wildfly/wildfly/testsuite/README.md

 > mvn clean test -Dintegration.module -Dclustering.integration.tests -Dnode0=192.168.0.1 -Dnode1=192.168.0.2

-## 7 Changing the database

-The prototype also contains a profile which shows how the default database for WildFly can be changed.

-> mvn clean test -Dds=mysql51 <module targets> <test targets>

-will run the tests using MySQL 5.1 instead of the default H2 database.

 ## Changing the container images used in integration tests

 In integration tests, we use the following images: